xzoert/dedalus/README.md

 ### <a name="dedalus-tagger"></a>dedalus-tagger

-This is the GUI for tagging resources, with tag autocompletion, multiple resources editing, and whose aim is to be as easy and handy to use as it can be.
+This is the GUI for tagging resources, with tag autocompletion, multiple resource editing, and whose aim is to be as easy and handy to use as it can be.

 ![dedalus-tagger](tagger-screenshot.png)